tfulton/paypal-jsv4-postman/README.md

 # Installation and Configuration #

-We will need to get a copy of this code to your local machine in order to make some small changes, and run the Postman REST calls.
-Once we have the files local, we will add our credentials to both the .html file and Postman in order to authenticate with the PayPal Sandbox environment.

 ## Download or clone this repository to your local machine ##
-You can either download the entire contents of this project to your local machine or clone the repository using Git.
+We will need to get a local copy of this code in order to make some small changes.
+We will add our credentials to both the .html file **and** Postman in order to authenticate with the PayPal Sandbox environment.
+You can either download a .zip or clone the repository using Git.
 More detailed instructions can be found [here](./GitSetup.md#clone-or-download-project).

 ## Add Your Client ID to the HTML/Javascript Client Page

-The PayPal Sandbox "Client ID" is used to identify the merchant and perform key security operations required to operate the JSv4 .html client.
-Edit the file [chekout-js.html line 72](checkout-js.html#L72) and add your Client ID into the appropriate attribute of the code.
-Specifically, put your Client ID into to single quotes in place of ```<insert sandbox client id>``` :
+The PayPal Sandbox "Client ID" is used to identify the merchant and perform key security operations required by the JSv4 client.
+Edit the file [chekout-js.html line 72](checkout-js.html#L72) and add your Client ID into the 'client.sandbox' attribute of the code.
+Specifically, put your Client ID in place of ```<insert sandbox client id>``` :

  ```js
         env: 'sandbox', // sandbox | production